Createdd/Writing/articles/MeetupReflection2017.md

 Managing an organization is one of the most rewarding tasks I believe.
 Not because of the feedback you receive but rather because of the complexity of the task itself.
 When organizing meetups and events, one not only must handle event-specific tasks such as preparing locations, sponsors, talks and content, but also stay in contact with all people involved in the process and get yourself into the discussed topics as well.

 The complexity itself demands a lot from the organizer and schools him on many aspects of life.
 As I see it, it is the perfect preparation for starting a business.
+Although it can be hard to fit into the day-to-day schedule, it is perfectly doable when basics of time management are applied.

+Another thing why organizing events is great, is because it forces you to increase self-awareness, which is key in life in general.

 ## A take on non-profit systems and entities